intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 participants.
 Even proper protocol participants may start to use information available to them, regardless of whether it was intended to that participant or simply relayed through them.

 # Acknowledgements {#ack}

-The author would like to thank the members of the IAB, and the participants of IETF SAAG WG, Model-T IAB program, and the 2019 IAB DEDR workshop that all discussed some aspects of these issues.
-The author would like to acknowledge the significant contributions of Martin Thomson, Stephen Farrell, Mark McFadden, John Mattsson, Chris
-Wood, Dominique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, Jaime Jiménez and Christian Huitema in discussions around this general problem area.
+The author would like to thank the participants of various IAB workshops and programs, and IETF discussion list contributors for interesting discussions in this area.
+The author would in particular like to acknowledge the significant contributions of Martin Thomson, Nick Doty, Stephen Farrell, Mark McFadden, John Mattsson, Chris Wood, Dominique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, Jaime Jiménez and Christian Huitema.

-This work has been influenced greatly by discussions about trends in attacks, for instance, in {{RFC8980}}, {{I-D.farrell-etm}}
+This work has been influenced by {{RFC6973}}, {{RFC8980}},
-{{I-D.arkko-arch-internet-threat-model-guidance}},
+{{I-D.farrell-etm}} {{I-D.arkko-arch-internet-threat-model-guidance}},
-{{I-D.lazanski-smart-users-internet}}, and others.
+{{I-D.lazanski-smart-users-internet}},